BenPyton/ProceduralDungeon/Getting-Started/Generating-Dungeon/Dungeon-Generator.md

 - **`Create Dungeon`**: (*server only*) This is the critical part of the code.
 This function creates virtually the dungeon (meaning the room levels are not yet instantiated).
 Your generation rules are defined here.
 - **`Load`**: the room levels are loading and initializing (spawning actors, etc. and call to `BeginPlay` of room's level blueprints)

+The `Create Dungeon` function is the heart of the generation algorithm.\
+The flowchart of this function shown above is the default behavior: starting with a first room then adding rooms to existing ones through unconnected doors.\
+If you have some needs that could not be fulfilled with this approach, you can [write your own custom `Create Dungeon` function](../../Advanced-Features/Custom-Create-Dungeon.md).

 ## Useful functions of the Dungeon Generator

 Aside the internal events you can override, there are some useful other functions the `Dungeon Generator` provides to you.\